bjoern-andres/graph/README.md

    - Maximum s-t-flow
       * Push-Relabel Algorithm with FIFO vertex selection rule
       * Edmonds-Karp Algorithm
+   - Minimum Cost Multicut
-   - Minimum multicuts by interger programming, using Cplex or Gurobi
+      * by interger programming, using Cplex or Gurobi
+   - Set Partition
+      * by a specialization of Minimum Cost Multicut for complete graphs

 Contributors